Goodbye to the $7,500 EV tax credit. What’s that mean for EV prices?

 But history can be a guide.
 In 2019, when a previous version of the EV tax credit was phased out for Tesla and General Motors because both hit a prescribed sales target, those two automakers responded by cutting prices.

 EV sales have been growing steadily for years, and at a much faster pace than traditional gas-powered cars.
-US electric vehicles rose more than three times as fast as the 2% rise in non-electric passenger vehicles, according to data from the BTS.
+US EV sales in 2024 rose 7% to 1.6 million, according to the Bureau of Transportation Statistics (BTS), more than three times as fast as the 2% for non-electric passenger vehicles.

-But sales of EVs in the United States began to slow earlier this year, rising only 1.5% over the first six months of the year and actually falling 6.3% in the second quarter compared to a year earlier, according to Cox Automotive.
+But sales of EVs in the United States began to slow earlier this year, rising only 1.5% during the first six months, according to Cox Automotive.
 That had prompted automakers to offer attractive deals, especially over lease terms.

 With the tax credit loss, even more attractive offers are likely on the way, predicted Ivan Drury, director of insights at car buying site Edmunds.